Where are you located?

 There is no compulsory worship or doctrine-based programming.

-Applicants to Nursery-Fourth Grade are required to submit an on-line application which includes a parent essay as well as a teacher recommendation, Head of School recommendation and recent progress reports if applicable.
-Applicants will be invited to come for an observation at the school and the applicant’s parents will be invited to come for an interview (whether in-person or virtual).
+Parents of all applicants must submit an on-line application which includes a parent essay as well as a teacher recommendation, Head of School recommendation and recent progress reports if applicable.
+Applicants will be invited for an observation visit (whether in-person or virtual) and the parents will be invited for an interview (whether in-person or virtual).

 Students must be three years old by September 1 of the year that they start Nursery.
 This cut off date policy stands until Third Grade, when we will consider applicants who miss the cut off.
-Do you offer an extended day for Nursery or Pre-Kindergarten?
+Is your Nursery and Pre-Kindergarten a full-day or half-day program?

 The admissions committee carefully considers all of the information from the application, student observation, parent interview, letters of recommendation and assessment in order to enroll as balanced a population as possible.
 This includes, but is not limited to, balancing along gender, race, international status, socio-economic diversity, and familial structure.
 Do you have a wait list?